 Conversation with Master Buddha and TMichael: Gay Marriage

-sketch retin a micro price TM: I’ve been reading news accounts of the battle between those who favor gay marriage being sanctioned under law and those who oppose it.
+have a peek at these guys TM: I’ve been reading news accounts of the battle between those who favor gay marriage being sanctioned under law and those who oppose it.
 Some oppose it on religious grounds and some on biological grounds in that it doesn’t facilitate pro-creation naturally.
 What is your view on the religious grounds for or against gay marriage?